Facebook Support Group

 Support Our Grassroots Organizing

 Like what we’re doing and want to take your activism to another level?
 JOIN OUR PATREON MEMBERSHIP at any tier!
-Choose what you want to give each month and we’ll send you rewards–including updates on how your dollars support our un/homeschooling community and the development of our online marketplace (where parents and educators can easily find educational tools and products that affirm their Black and Brown kids).
+Choose what you want to give each month and we’ll send you rewards–including updates on how your dollars support our un/homeschooling community and the development of our online marketplace (where parents and educators can easily find educational products and workshops that speak to Black and Brown communities).